 Is Earth Day and Arbor Day the same thing?

 Earth Day and Arbor Day are both annual events initially celebrated on April 22.
 However, the Arbor Day date now varies based on location, but is generally on the last Friday of April for many states.
-Earth Day is a global movement that focuses on protecting and preserving the earth.
+Earth Day is celebrated annually on April 22 and is a global movement that focuses on protecting and preserving the earth.
 Arbor Day focuses mainly on planting trees and their impact on the environment.
 Although the holidays have different history and origins, they both focus on the environment.

-17 Fun (and Meaningful!)
-Arbor Day Activities for Kids
+17 Meaningful & Fun Arbor Day Activities for Kids

 We recommend printing out the resources, grabbing some of the Arbor Day books and resources mentioned here, and heading to the backyard or out to the park.